Generator Grant Program

 Click Here for Interest Form

-Richard Heath & Associates (RHA) will enroll eligible customers in the program, coordinate delivery of the power station units to enrolled customers, and teach customers how to use their units during a PSPS event or other type of power outage.
+Richard Heath & Associates (RHA) will perform a short resiliency assessment by phone, enroll eligible customers in the program, coordinate delivery of the power station units to enrolled customers, and teach customers how to use their units during a PSPS event or other type of power outage.

 For more information on wildfire safety and preparedness, visit our Wildfire Safety page.